The Division of Graduate Medical Sciences at Boston University School of Medicine offers an easy on-line application for admission and financial aid.

 - Financial support documentation

 A World Education Services (WES) evaluation report that converts international transcripts to a U.S. education equivalency is required for admission to the BMFS program.
 The course-by-course evaluation provides a comprehensive record of an applicant’s academic history and must be received by the Admissions Committee prior to application review.
+Please request that the WES report be sent to the BMFS Program Administrator, Patricia Jones, at 72 East Concord Street Room R806 Boston MA 02118.
 For information regarding the WES report please visit http://www.wes.org.